-61 HRC Concluding Observations, Ecuador, U.N.
+&lt;sup>60 HRC Concluding Observations, Peru, U.N.
 Doc.
+CCPR/C/79/Add.72 (1996) at para.
+15.

+&lt;sup>61 HRC Concluding Observations, Ecuador, U.N.
+Doc.
 CCPR/C/79/Add.92 (1998) at para.
 11.

-60 HRC Concluding Observations, Peru, U.N.
-Doc.
-CCPR/C/79/Add.72 (1996) at para.
-15.

 60. Forced gestation and childbirth thus denies women the most basic attribute of the human person - personal fulfillment and liberty.
-In Loayza Tamayo, 62 the Inter-American Court recognized that the American Convention protects the
+In Loayza Tamayo, the Inter-American Court recognized that the American Convention protects the

 ... concept of personal fulfillment, which in turn is based on the options that an individual may have for leading his life and achieving the goal that he sets for himself.
 Strictly speaking, those options are the manifestation and guarantee of freedom.
 An individual can hardly be described as truly free if he does not have options to pursue in life and to carry that life to its natural conclusion.
 Those options, in themselves, have an important existential value.
-Hence, their elimination or curtailment objectively abridges freedom and constitutes the loss of a valuable asset, a loss that this Court cannot disregard.63
+Hence, their elimination or curtailment objectively abridges freedom and constitutes the loss of a valuable asset, a loss that this Court cannot disregard.